FrancescoBorzi/TC-Search-Engine/README.md

 ## Installation

-The application requires the [TrinityCore JSON RESTful API](https://github.com/ShinDarth/TC-JSON-API/), but it can be even in a separate machine.
+The application requires the [TrinityCore JSON RESTful API](https://github.com/ShinDarth/TC-JSON-API/) to access to the **world** database, but it can be even in a separate machine.

 Clone the TC-Search-Engine folder inside your web server directory: